Et-17/KOI_Documentation/KOI AI Camera.md

 ### Barcode & QR Reading

 If you ever need to scan barcodes or QR codes, then you can use the KOI.
 This functionality does not need WiFi.
-When you scan a QR or barcode it will show a square around it with the text it contains above it.
+When you scan a QR or barcode it will show a square around it with the text it contains above it, and we have not yet found a way to stop it.
 It can also scan April Tags, which allow you to figure out where the KOI is relative to the April Tag.

 ## Micro:bit Programming